Skip to main content

 Tuition & Aid

 At Lipscomb University, we strive to make education affordable.
 Tuition is currently $540* per credit hour, however, all students in the Hazelip School of Theology receive a 25% discount, which brings the cost per credit hour to $405 per credit hour.
-We also provide various financial aid programs to assist you in affording your tuition.
+Additional scholarship may be awarded to students who submit applications before each term's priority deadline.
+Lipscomb also offers interest-free monthly payment plans depending on the length of each semester.

 *Note: Graduate tuition rates may increase annually, effective at the start of the summer term.